awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 1. Use the [GetAutomationExecution](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetAutomationExecution.html), [DescribeAutomationStepExecutions](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeAutomationStepExecutions.html), and [DescribeAutomationExecutions](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeAutomationExecutions.html) API actions from the AWS Systems Manager console or the AWS CLI to monitor workflow progress\.

-## Setting Up Management Account Permissions for Multi\-Region and Multi\-Account Automation Execution<a name="systems-manager-automation-multiple-accounts-and-regions-permissions"></a>
+## Setting up management account permissions for multi\-Region and multi\-account Automation execution<a name="systems-manager-automation-multiple-accounts-and-regions-permissions"></a>

 Use the following procedure to create the required IAM roles for Systems Manager Automation multi\-Region and multi\-account execution by using AWS CloudFormation\.
 This procedure describes how to create the **AWS\-SystemsManager\-AutomationExecutionRole** role\.
 You must create this role in *every* account that you want to target to run multi\-Region and multi\-account Automations\.

 This procedure also describes how to create the **AWS\-SystemsManager\-AutomationAdministrationRole** role\.
 You only need to create this role in the Automation management account\.

-**To create the required IAM roles for Multi\-Region and Multi\-Account Automation Executions by using AWS CloudFormation**
+**To create the required IAM roles for multi\-Region and multi\-account Automation executions by using AWS CloudFormation**

 1. Download and unzip the [AWS\-SystemsManager\-AutomationExecutionRole\.zip folder](samples/AWS-SystemsManager-AutomationExecutionRole.zip)\.
 This folder includes the AWS\-SystemsManager\-AutomationExecutionRole\.json AWS CloudFormation template file\.
 **Note**